AICONSlab/HippMapp3r/docs/install.md

 For the main required Python packages (numpy, scipy, etc.) we recommend using [Anaconda for Python 3.6](https://www.continuum.io/downloads)

+## ANTs & Convert3D (c3d)

+If either ANTs or c3d are not installed on your machine, run `install_depends.sh`, located in the project directory.
+The required software will be installed in the `depends` directory

 ## Installing package and dependencies for HippMapp3r locally

 1. Clone repository